 The Purpose of processing Client Data:

 In order to give professional treatments, I will need to gather and retain potentially sensitive information about your health.
-I will only use this information for informing the treatments I offer, and associated recommendations concerning aspects of health and wellbeing which I will offer to you.
-I take basic contact details and sometimes are provided with information via my website, through my Facebook page or mobile phone, which allow me to contact you and handle bookings.
+I will only use this information for informing the treatments I provide, and for any associated recommendations or aftercare related to your health and wellbeing which I may offer you.
+I take basic contact details and will only use these to contact you about your appointment, other relevant information related to your treatment, or other information about clinic.
+Depending on the platform you use to contact me, I may hold additional contact details for you (such as your email address or Facebook profile), these are all retained securely.

 Lawful Basis for holding and using Client Information: